K. S. Rajah: Judicial Commissioner

-Return to private practice
+Private practice

 Following his retirement as a judge, Rajah joined the law firm Harry Elias & Partners (now known as Harry Elias Partnership LLP) as a consultant.
 He also became the first President of the Tribunal for the Maintenance of Parents, established in 1996 to entitle parents at least 60 years old and unable to maintain themselves adequately to apply for their children to be ordered to pay maintenance to them.
 In addition, he served as Chairman of the Law Society of Singapore's Committee on Guidance for the Legal Profession on Anti-Money Laundering.
 In 1997, Rajah was appointed Senior Counsel in the first group of lawyers to be conferred this status.
 He was subsequently appointed a member of the Singapore Mediation Centre in 1998, and of the Singapore International Arbitration Centre in 2003.
 He acted as sole arbitrator and as chairman of arbitral tribunals in domestic and international arbitrations, in particular arbitrations taking place in Bangladesh and India.
 He was also a referee of the Ministry of Manpower's Industrial Arbitration Court.

 Rajah was an active contributor of legal articles to the Malayan Law Journal and the Singapore Law Gazette.
 An article in the August 2003 issue of the Law Gazette entitled "The Unconstitutional Punishment", which argued that the mandatory death penalty in Singapore was contrary to the Constitution of Singapore, was obliquely criticized by the Chief Justice Yong Pung How.
 Rajah, appearing before Yong C.J. in an appeal, submitted that a magistrate should have allowed his client to compound her offence of abusing her maid, arguing that "[t]he idea of composition is international".
 The Chief Justice said that Rajah, a person of "tremendous experience and wide learning", had stated in one of his "wonderful articles" that the death penalty was unconstitutional due to international law.
 However, he remarked: "I am not concerned with international law.
 I am a poor humble servant of the law in Singapore.
 Little island."
 On 22 March 2005, Rajah delivered a speech on the subject of his article at a LAWASIA conference in the Gold Coast, Queensland, Australia.
 Another Law Gazette article published in January 2006 which argued that the Court of Appeal's conviction of two men accused of murder who had been acquitted by the High Court violated the constitutional protection against double jeopardy was said by the Ministry of Law to be "legally flawed".

 In his last case in 2008, he represented certain minority owners of flats in the Horizon Towers condominium before the High Court in their bid to block the collective sale of the housing development supported by a majority of flat owners.
 He argued, among other things, that the right to acquire, hold and dispose of property was enshrined in the Constitution, but failed to convince the judge.
 Although the minority owners were unsuccessful at trial, the judgment was later reversed by the Court of Appeal.